 But other painting series prove that he does not always need to place himself in extreme locations to find meaningful motifs.
 In his flower series, he finds great drama in simple accessible subjects, giving them the same force as a majestic landscape.
 This series forges a fascinating relationship between still life and landscape, as if the landscape is brought into the studio where other ideas are free to enter.

-Intense, complex paintings disclose an insightful assimilation of Modernism, but Kelly’s long held admiration for Piero della Francesca, for whom mathematics was so important, is revealing.
+Intense, complex paintings disclose an insightful assimilation of Modernism, but Edward Kelly’s long held admiration for Piero della Francesca, for whom mathematics was so important, is revealing.
 For Kelly the balance, or deliberate imbalance, of shape, is crucial.

 He often temporarily places cut shapes against the canvas to view their impact on the composition before committing the shapes, although never through collage, to the painting.
 Spacial concerns alternate constantly between those of the subject and those of the painter, but for Kelly ‘The ordering of these very concrete issues is never secondary to figuration’.